-Goliath Elapid is the male protagonist of Book 1 in the Vampire War series.
+Goliath Elapid is the male protagonist of Book 1 in The Kingdoms of Blood series.
 Like Sam, he’s a “poster child” of the series, and he’s very frequently spotted with her, especially after he intentionally runs into her in the beginning of the series.

 Goliath is a living vampire, and one of the most powerful among them at that.
 Since he’s a royal vampire, he has natural powers such as turning into a cloud of bats or isolating a target from the rest of the world to take down.
 Initially he went after Sam to kill her, because her species was a roadblock to vampires taking the world for their own.
 He was a dragon killer, something he still regrets to this day.